isomerpages/gb-assist/pages/solutionrepo/solution843.md

 ### Description

 Synergix E1 is a comprehensive ERP solution that helps to integrate and link up sales, billing and inventory warehouse functions.
 All information relating to sales order are centralized within a single platform, making it easier for traceability right from quotation to delivery order and invoicing phase and payment status with credit limit checking.

-### Details of Solution
+### Packages Available

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Synergix_Annex3_Part_4.pdf' target='_blank'>here</a> to view details of solution.
+<a href='https://www.gobusiness.gov.sg/images/psg/Synergix_Annex3_Part_1.pdf' target='_blank'>Synergix E1 Sales & Accounting - Package (5 users) - TH6</a>

 ### Eligibility Criteria